CodeOTR/cotr-snippets/docs/snippets/cotrTypeCheck.md

 description: The cotrTypeCheck snippet.
 ---

-Gets the type of a variable
+Explains how to perform basic type checks

 **Aliases**:
 - cotrTypeCheck